visipedia/ssw60/README.md

 We present a new benchmark dataset, Sapsucker Woods 60 (SSW60), for advancing research on audiovisual fine-grained categorization.
 The dataset covers 60 species of birds that all occur in a specific geographic location: [Sapsucker Woods, Ithaca, NY](https://goo.gl/maps/No8DykBCUWToGx2h9).
 It is comprised of images from existing datasets, and brand new, expert curated audio and video data.
+These species have a high probability of being seen or heard on the [live FeederWatch Cam](https://www.youtube.com/watch?v=N609loYkFJo&ab_channel=CornellLabBirdCams) hosted at the [Cornell Lab of Ornithology](https://www.birds.cornell.edu/).

 ## Dataset Components